Scan & Print Workflow

 Scan & Print Setup

-To turn on Scan & Print, please go to Setup->Printers and choose "Batch printed using Scan & Print" under Printer Options.
+To turn on Scan & Print, please go to Setup->Printers and Scales and choose "Batch printed using Scan & Print" under Printer Options.
 If you have multiple Shipping Profiles, you need to set this for all each of the Shipping Profiles what will be using Scan & Print.

 You can also set a minimum batch size that will go to Scan + Print mode.
 This way, if you only print labels for a few orders, such as a single order, it will not go through Scan & Print.

 - Run address validation first and correct any issues

 - Select a shipping profile that has "Scan + Print" mode

 - Generate labels for a batch of orders using the USPS/UPS/FedEx/DHL button as usual, notice that no shipping label will print out